 A Horizon of Broken Stones

 Some years ago, I spent two weeks at an Ayurvedic resort in the mountains near Pune, in Western India.
-The resort overlooked a clear blue lake, set like a jewel in a bowl of scrubby hills the color of deer-hide.
+The resort overlooked a deep sapphire lake, set in a bowl of scrubby hills the colour of fallow deer.
 The nearest town was a couple of hours drive away, along a single, bumpy, winding road.

-Several families lived by the side of the road in little shanties cobbled together out of sticks and branches; bits of frayed, sun-bleached cloth; sheets of tin hammered out from old oil drums, their colored logos scratched and dented but still visible.
+Several families lived by the side of the road in little shanties cobbled together out of sticks and branches; bits of frayed, sun-bleached sackcloth; sheets of tin hammered out from old oil drums, their colored logos scratched and dented but still faintly visible.

-And then, there were the children, bent over like little elves, smashing rocks into smaller pieces to be loaded onto the idling lorry, which would haul them down the road where the men would spread the crushed rock onto the red laterite mud to make a new road bed.
+And then, there were the children, bent over like little elves, their stubby fingers clutching stones which they used to smash rocks into smaller pieces.
+These would be loaded onto the idling lorry which would haul them down the road to where the men laboured, spreading crushed rock onto red laterite mud to make a new roadbed.

 These kids ranged in age from two or three to eight or ten — it’s hard to tell how old they were because malnutrition keeps them small and and the relentless sun under which they worked all day had wizened their skin to leather.

 We stopped to chat with them.
-My friend, who lives in Pune, translated.
-The kids gathered around us, chattering excitedly as they bit into the snacks and sweets we’d brought them from the tiny roadside shop a couple of miles away.
+My friend, who lives in Pune and speaks fluent Marathi, translated.
+The kids gathered around us, chattering excitedly as they bit into the snacks and sweets we’d brought them from the tiny roadside shack a couple of miles away.

 We asked them the usual questions.
 They answered, as kids do — vague about the things that matter more to grownups than to children; clear and forthright about what’s vivid to them.